Scarabol/rock-raiders-web/README.md

 ### Cosmetics

+- Missing rockfall animation when switching in main menu
 - Sparkles over recharge seam have wrong offset and rotation in Level 24 and Level 13
 - Lava rockies texture not using correct UV coordinates
 - Show health percentage in vehicle tooltip as power